Skip to main content

 Norwood Farms owners work with U.S. Department of Agriculture (USDA) to implement their crop rotation and residue management practices to reduce erosion leading to improved land use and crop production.
 The stover of remaining corn stalk stubs, leaves, and cobs that are expelled and left behind the corn harvester becomes a cover crop.
 Photo by Lance Cheung, USDA.

-Sustainability is the ability to meet the needs of the present without compromising the ability of future generations to meet their own needs.
-A sustainable bioeconomy will expand the use of biomass in a way that promotes the economy and national security while optimizing economic, social, and environmental outcomes.
+A viable bioeconomy meets the needs of the present without compromising the ability of future generations to meet their own needs.
+A viable bioeconomy will expand the use of biomass in a way that stimulates economic growth, creates energy independence and a secure energy future, and strengthens national security.

-What Are the U.S. Government’s Goals for a Sustainable Bioeconomy?
+What Are the U.S. Government’s Objectives for the Bioeconomy?

-Each agency is responsible for sustainability assessment and management pertinent to its mission and mandates.
+Each agency is responsible for sustainability assessments and management pertinent to its mission.
 The information feeds into periodic evaluation and public dissemination of results.
-This creates an iterative process whereby the BR&D Board member agencies adjust their objectives and goals for sustainably advancing the bioeconomy based on engagement with the public.
-The goals for a sustainable bioeconomy include the following:
+This creates an iterative process whereby the BR&D Board member agencies adjust their objectives for advancing the bioeconomy based on engagement with relevant stakeholders and the public.
+The objectives for advancing the bioeconomy include the following:

-• Identify relevant metrics and indicators and facilitate monitoring and reporting on environmental, social, and economic effects
+• Identify relevant metrics and indicators and facilitate monitoring and reporting on their results

-• Understand and assess potential environmental, economic, and social effects as the bioeconomy evolves
+• Understand and assess impacts as the bioeconomy evolves

-• Support decision making at the agency, program, and stakeholder level that enables continuous progress towards sustainability.
+• Support decision making at the agency, program, and stakeholder level that enables continuous progress towards a viable bioeconomy

 What Progress Has Occurred?